Canada's wage subsidy program -there is a lot to know.

-First of all: What's the difference between the 10% Wage Subsidy and the 75% Subsidy?
+First of all, many are wondering: what's the difference between the 10% wage subsidy and the 75% subsidy?

 In response to the effects of COVID-19 on small businesses, the Government of Canada is proposing to provide eligible small employers a temporary wage subsidy for a period of three months.
 The subsidy will be equal to 10% of the remuneration paid during that period, up to a maximum subsidy of $1,375 per employee and $25,000 per employer.

 Here are the 4 types of qualifying Canadians:

 1. Employers benefiting from this measure will include corporations eligible for the small business deductions, as well as non-profit organizations and charities.

 2. Eligible businesses that pay remuneration to an employee, such as salary, wages, or taxable benefits, on or after March 18th and before June 20th, are permitted to reduce their remittances of federal, provincial, or territorial income tax by 10% of the remuneration paid.
 This measure is only applicable to remittances made to the CRA.